bioluminesceme/UnderCurrent/README.md

 An experimental energy monitoring tool for personal ME/CFS management.

-**Very much not yet functional, but I need to register for a dev key with Garmin to get API access to the HRV/bodybattery/sleep data before I can continue.**
+**Very much not yet functional, but I need to register for a dev key with Garmin to get API access to the HRV/bodybattery/sleep data before I can continue, and they want a website**